Grzybojad/wiiero-vita/README.md

 2. Run `make` and compress the `param.sfo`, `eboot.bin` and `sce_sys` folder into a .vpk file.
 3. Install the .vpk on your vita.
 4. Copy the audio, lang, music and sprites folders to ux0:/data/wiiero (create the wiiero folder there).

+## Bugs
+* Sound works when playing on Vita3K, but doesn't on real hardware
+* Selecting the "How to play option" causes a crash

 ## Super special thanks
 * [Rinnegatamante](https://github.com/Rinnegatamante/) for the huge support with this port, without him I would never be able to get this to work.